Kapendev/parin/TOUR.md

 void setDebugModeKey(Keyboard value);
 ```

 Additionally, you can pass an `inspect` function to `runGame`.
-When debug mode is on, this function runs after `update` and can used for debug tools.
+When debug mode is on, this function runs after `update` and can be used for debug tools.
 For example:

 ```d
 // It assumes you are using: https://github.com/Kapendev/microui-d